 The long dark days of winter are perfect for a family movie night–or day.
 Pick any morning, afternoon, or evening, and enjoy a family movie together once a week.
 The traditional things we do with our families bring meaning to our lives and make everything more fun.
 And, while you are at it, be sure to watch a few holiday movies.

-Watching Christmas movies is a fun thing to do in the winter, even after the holidays have passed–and even if you don’t celebrate Christmas.
+Watching Christmas movies is another fun thing to do in the winter (even after the holidays have passed), even if you don’t celebrate Christmas.
 Most holiday movies share values and common themes that everyone can relate to–regardless of which holidays they do or don’t celebrate.
-So, be sure to sit down with a big bowl of popcorn and a cup of hot chocolate and enjoy a movie night with the whole family on a dark and stormy winter’s night.
+So, sit down with a big bowl of popcorn and a cup of hot chocolate and enjoy a movie night with the whole family on a dark and stormy winter’s night.

 9. Make Snow or Sand Angels

-Making snow angels is a classic winter activity and a fun thing to do in the wintertime.
-However, My husband and I met working as ocean lifeguards, which means we’ve lived in many beautiful sunny locations that don’t ever get snow.
+Making snow angels is a classic winter activity for kids and the young at heart.
+However, My husband and I met working as ocean lifeguards, meaning we’ve lived in several beautiful sunny places that never get snow.
 So, if you’re like us, don’t be shy.
-Go ahead and make a sand angel if you can’t find any snow!
+Make a sand angel if you can’t find any snow!

 The best thing about sand angels is they can be made year-round, unlike snow angels.
 So, if ever you find yourself on a sunny beach winter or not–don’t be afraid to offer up this fun activity.